ELIZABETH COX, Interdisciplinary Studies Advisor

 The interdisciplinary studies major, designed by the student, the IDST advisor, and the student's faculty sponsor, is for students who wish to develop a major outside those offered by the departments and curricula belonging to the College of Arts and Sciences.
 The degree program consists of eight courses, which must be chosen from at least three departments (with a maximum of four courses from any one department) and which must be appropriate for juniors and seniors majoring in those departments.
 The courses should form a coherent major to which the student is able to assign a title.
 Additionally, students are encouraged to select electives and General Education courses that complement the eight courses chosen for the major.

-With permission of the relevant professional school, a student may use up to 12 hours of professional courses (e.g., in business administration, journalism and mass communication, information and library science, public health, education) in the IDST major.
-This can be advantageous to students who want some concentration in these areas but who also want a degree in arts and sciences.
+With the permission of the relevant professional school, a student may use up to 12 hours of professional courses (e.g., in business administration, journalism and mass communication, information and library science, public health, education) in the IDST major.
+This can be advantageous to students who want some concentration in these areas but who also want a degree in arts

 Honors in Interdisciplinary Studies